pwireland/grid-project/README.md

 Then run `npm run build`* and navigate to `http://localhost:4200/`.

 \**NB: Make sure the MongoDB server is running before launching the application.
 Refer to the [MongoDB Documentation](https://docs.mongodb.com/) if needed.*

+## How to add a new data column

+1. Add a new line in the `server/models/led.js` mongoose Schema.
+This will tell the database that it needs to store a new value.
+2. Add a new column header to the grid in the constructor of `src/app/app.component.ts`.
+The grid header is built in with two layers: the group header ('Prophotonix data', etc.) and the sub-headers located in the `children` array element.
+The new column header should have at least a `headerName` and a `field` value.
+    * `headerName`corresponds to the name displayed in the grid
+    * `field` corresponds to the name you added to the Schema in step 1.
+3. Add the field value to the `customHeader` located in the `onExport` function in the same file.
+Make sure that you add it at the *right place* since the ordeer of the customHeader values matters when importing and exporting with CSV.

 ## Code scaffolding